Motorcycles are the epitome of cool, rugged, and edgy. From the beautiful paint jobs to the unique construction.

 Make sure that your list includes all of the basics: Left, Right, Front, Back.
 Then start going for the details, often times it is great to ask the bike owner or builder for specific detail shot requests.

-Shoot the major components: the bars, the motor, the seat, the tank and the pipes.
+Shoot the major components: the bars, the motor, the seat, close-up of the tank and the pipes.

 5. Composition and Perspective